 - Participate in management or board meetings with company leadership

 What Is the Job Demand for Directors of Sustainability / Chief Sustainability Officers?

-Demand for al top executive roles is expected to grow 8% between 2016 and 2026, slightly faster than the average of all jobs in the US.
+Demand for al top executive roles is expected to grow 8% between 2020 and 2030, which is slightly faster than the average of all jobs in the US.
 Increasingly, organizations need good decision makers making succinct and sustainable decisions in all areas.
-This remains a highly-paid role with high stakes.
-CSO roles are expected to grow faster than this.
-According to Forbes, the number of directors responsible for sustainability doubled between 1995 and 2003 and doubled once more between 2003 and 2008.
-Those looking for directorships and with a background in the environment may find more options and better pay.
+This remains a highly-paid role with high stakes.*

 What Are the Education Requirements to Become a Director of Sustainability / Chief Sustainability Officer?